-- Press the SETPOINT key.
-The SETPOINT menu appears with the cursor in the "TEMP SETP" line. - 2.
+- 1. Press the SETPOINT key.
+The Setpoint menu appears with the cursor in the [TEMP SETP] line. - 2.
 Press the F4 key.
-An Enter Arrow appears in the menu line and the current setpoint disappears. - 3.
-Enter (type) the new setpoint in the LCD display using the general purpose keypad.
-To enter a minus setpoint, press the EXIT (+/-) key first.
+An Enter Arrow appears in the menu line and the current setpoint disappears. - Enter (type) the new setpoint in the LCD display using the general purpose keypad.
+Press the EXIT (±) key first to enter a minus setpoint.
 The cursor moves to the right of the screen as each key entry is acknowledged and displayed.